AdamPayne238/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-for every floor possible from floor zero to length of floors vertically if the floor we are on is greater than or equal to f the egg will break at this floor so we will not drop the egg otherwise if the floor is less than f we will drop the egg
+for every floor possible from floor zero to number of floors if the floor we are on is greater than or equal to f the egg will break at this floor so we will not drop the egg otherwise if the floor is less than f we will drop the egg